Are you curious about acquiring Italian citizenship jure sanguinis?

 - Do you have a checklist of documents needed to file a request for recognition of Italian citizenship jure sanguinis?

 I don’t, but there is such a checklist (PDF) at Italian Citizenship & Genealogical Services (it appears this site is down at least for the time being, but you might want to check back).

 - Can I apply for jure sanguinis citizenship in Italy?

 Yes, you can, and it is often a much faster route.
-Read all about it at Jure Sanguinis: Applying in Italy at Expats in Italy.
+Peter at italyMONDO specializes in this, in fact.

 - How long does the Italian citizenship process take?